ocryptocode/book-of-secrets/README.md

 a book that has ultimate tech knowledge, this is the book that has everything you need

+this is gonna be hosted by wolfist along with roadmap 2.0
 -----

 here is what we have